 The place of supply of insurance related services in either of these circumstances is where the supplier of the services belongs.
 Guidance on how to determine place of belonging for VAT purposes can be found in paragraph 6.3.

-If, therefore you belong in the UK and you supply insurance related services, your services are supplied in your customer’s country if:
+If, therefore, you belong in the UK and you supply insurance related services, your services are supplied in your customer’s country if your customer belongs:

-- your customer belongs in another Member State and receives your services for business purposes
+- in another member state and receives your services for business purposes

-In all other circumstances (including when you can’t determine where your customer belongs), your services are supplied in the UK.
+In all other circumstances (including when you cannot determine where your customer belongs), your services are supplied in the UK.

 12.2.1 Determining who your customer is – services related to insurance

 As an insurance intermediary you could be supplying your related services to either the insured party (or the party seeking insurance) or to the insurer supplying the insurance.
 You could also be acting as a sub-agent and be supplying your services to another agent in the chain of supply of the insurance (see paragraph 9.2).
 It is, therefore, important to determine precisely who your customer is when one or more of the parties in the supply chain belongs outside the UK.

 Determining who your customer is in some instances will be clear-cut based on the contractual, financial and practical arrangements in place at the time.
 In other instances where it is not so easily determined, we will normally see the supply of intermediary services as being made to the insured party unless there are clear indications to the contrary.

 12.2.2 Determining who your customer is – services related to reinsurance